-The Trustees will undertake periodic training on Responsible Investment to understand how ESG factors, including climate change, may impact on the Plan's assets and liabilities.
+The Trustees will undertake periodic training on Responsible Investment to understand how ESG factors, including climate change, may impact on the Scheme's assets and liabilities.

-As part of ongoing monitoring, the Trustees will use information, where available, provided by Aon of their assessment of the investment managers against ESG factors which are set by AIL and against which AIL assesses and rates underlying managers.
+As part of ongoing monitoring, the Trustees will use information, where available, provided by Aon of their assessment of the investment managers against ESG factors.

-On an annual basis, the Trustees (acting through AIL where appropriate) will ask the investment managers to provide their policy on Responsible Investment to include details of how they integrate ESG in their investment decision making process.
-Should the Trustees look to appoint a new manager, they will request this information and assess the extent to which it aligns with the Trustees' policies as part of the selection process.
-All responses will be reviewed and monitored, and prospective new managers' ESG credentials will be a relevant factor in the Trustees' decisions about new appointments.
+On an annual basis, the Trustees will ask the investment managers to provide their policy on Responsible Investment to include details of how they integrate ESG in their investment decision making process.
+Should the Trustees look to appoint a new manager, they will request this information as part of the selection process.
+All responses will be reviewed and monitored.